Hi team,

 Dear Sridharan,

 Good to note that you have taken up this topic for discussion.
-I had taken up similar topic earlier.
+I had taken up a similar topic earlier.
 You can click the following link:

-a) Over dependence on contract workers
+a) Overdependence on contract workers.

-b) Heavy pay disparity between contract workers and permanent employees
+b) Heavy pay disparity between contract workers and permanent employees.

-c) No weekly off to contract workers (refer Business Standard of 30-Jul-2012)
+c) No weekly off for contract workers (refer Business Standard of 30-Jul-2012).

 d) Senior managers living in ivory towers.
-They had brushed under the carpet "us and them" attitude.
+They had brushed under the carpet the "us and them" attitude.

 e) Employers should empower HR.
 They attach HR to their apron strings.